-Reserved for other specific purposes includes trust and agency fund amounts of the Unemployment Fund, Deferred Compensation Plan Fund, other expendable trust funds, and the University of California, a discretely presented component unit, that are not available for future appropriations other than those for which the funds were established.
+Reserved for other specific purposes includes amounts of the University of California, a discretely presented component unit, that are not available for future appropriations other than those for which the fund was established.

-The unreserved-undesignated amounts represent the net of total fund balance, less reserves, for governmental funds and certain component units.
+The unreserved-undesignated amounts represent the net of total fund balance, less reserves, for governmental funds, trust and agency funds, and certain component units.